-The Chairman and Councilman of the Standing Rock Sioux Tribe led a protest on this day, in an attempt to block the construction workers’ path to reach the worksite that was placed on sacred burial grounds.
-Morton County Police Department infringed on their rights to not only rightfully protect their own land, but also on their right to protest by arresting them.
+Standing Rock Sioux Tribal Chairman Dave Archambault and Councilman Dana Wasinzi are arrested after leading a protest in an attempt to block the construction workers’ path to reach the worksite that was placed on their ancestral burial grounds.
+Morton County Sheriff’s Department ignored the fact that the tribe is on their own land & that they have the right to protest.

-Protesters at the Pipeline.
-Police protecting oil company workers.
+Water Protectors at the Pipeline, law enforcement officers protecting oil company employees.
 Water Protectors passionately chant, “Who do you serve?
 Who do you protect?”
 The police continue to allow DAPL workers to break the law by constructing the pipeline on federally-protected land.
 Elders play drums and sing while the youth attempt to educate the police force of their unlawful actions.
 The video shows a map of the land, including where the pipeline is being planned to be built.
-Construction work continues as protectors witness.
+Construction work continues as protectors bear witness.

 – D.J.
 Moore (video length 19:01)